rendall/icebreakers/QUESTIONS.md

   * If you could ask a monkey one question, what would it be?
   * If you could be a musical instrument, what would you like to be?
   * If you could live in any period of history, what year would it be?
-  * If you could possess a superhero’s personality, what would it be?
+  * If you could possess a superhero's personality, what would it be?
-  * If you could prepare to be stranded on a desert island, what are the top ten items you’ll bring?
+  * If you could prepare to be stranded on a desert island, what are the top ten items you'll bring?
   * If you could remove one food so that no one would eat it ever again, what would you actually pick to destroy?
   * If you were in charge of the country, what would you change?
-  * If you were me, what would be the first question you’d ask?
+  * If you were me, what would be the first question you'd ask?
   * If your tush, your nose, and your foot were all itching, but you could only scratch one spot, what spot would you pick?
   * In a tight, cramped room, someone farted.
 Do you keep your mouth shut or call them out?
   * In just three words, what is the greatest challenge you have faced this month?
   * Other than your phone, keys, and wallet, what do you never leave the house without?
   * Right now, what song do you wish was playing in the background?
-  * Today’s your first day of work as a Disney villain.
+  * Today's your first day of work as a Disney villain.
 What will be your first act of mischief?
   * What Netflix show did you binge watch embarrassingly quickly?
   * What advertising jingle gets constantly stuck in your head?
   * What album would you like to listen to endlessly?